yodrew/darkroomretreat/manuscript/blurb.md

 Healing super-intensifies.
 Energy, clarity, and joy return.
 Health and sanity are restored.

-The book is a complete manual.
-It explains why a retreat works, how to do it, and how to make a darkroom.
+This is a complete manual.
+It explains why a retreat works, how to do it, and how to make a darkroom at home.

 ## toward a hygienic psychology {#toward-a-hygienic-psychology}